byouness/byouness.github.io/_posts/2018-04-13-your-blog-with-jekyll-and-github.md

 Activating comments using [Disqus](https://disqus.com/) in your blog is very easy, all it takes is to:
  1. create an account on Disqus;
  2. register your website on Disqus;
- 2. and add a `comments` variable, set to `true` in of the YAML front matter of the posts for which you want to enable comments like this:
+ 2. and add a `comments` variable set to `true` in of the YAML front matter of the posts for which you want to enable comments like this:

 ```
 ---